axnion/lnu-school-projects/README.md

 # Node Docker Dev
-Simple docker compose configuration for development with Node.js, MongoDB, and Redis.
+A very simple docker compose configuration for development with Node.js, MongoDB, and Redis.
 This configuration is ment to provide an isolated development enviroment in a similar to Vagrant, but with the added benifits of Docker.
 Because of that, this configuration is NOT made to package applications in containers and should NEVER be used anywhere near production.

 ## Setup
 I've tried to make the instructions as beginner friendly as possible.
-If you feel anything is missing, please create an issue or a pull request.
+If you feel anything is missing or have any questions, please create an issue or a pull request.

 ### Getting Started
 To use this configuration you will need to [install Docker Engine](https://docs.docker.com/engine/installation/) to run the Docker containers.
 You will also need to [install Docker Compose](https://docs.docker.com/compose/install/) since this configuration uses three containers.
 If you have never used Docker before I would recommend you look at [Get started with Docker](https://docs.docker.com/engine/getstarted/).